newcity/acf-icon-picker/README.md

 ## Filters

-Use this filter if you want to override the default icon folder.
+Use this filter in your theme's `functions.php` if you want to override the default icon folder.
+Returned path is relative to the current theme directory.

     add_filter( 'acf_icon_path_suffix', 'acf_icon_path_suffix' );